 In principle, a foreign judgment cannot simply be enforced in the Netherlands.
-In order to do so, the judgment must obtain a so-called ‘enforcement order’.
+In order to do so, the judgment must acquire the status of an ‘enforcement order’.

 If a treaty has been concluded between the Netherlands and the country in which the judgment was rendered, judgments from that country are automatically recognized in the Netherlands.

 In order to start exequatur proceedings in the Netherlands, a duly licensed lawyer must submit a petition to the Dutch court.
 In these exequatur proceedings, the District Court reviews the foreign judgment against a number of general principles of law and calls on the losing party to be heard.

 Because the District Court usually only conducts a review of the main points of the judgment, exequatur proceedings are usually not time-consuming.
 The law stipulates that the District Court must grant leave to enforce the foreign judgment “promptly”.

 Only after the leave is obtained can the foreign judgment be enforced in the Netherlands.